 David works within a critical and post-structural orientation to pedagogy that is distinguishable by its commitment to social justice (with interests in who benefits and who does not by particular social arrangements) investigating how school education can improve student outcomes for all but in particular for at risk students.

-Further information about David's research is available on the Monash University website and on at Academia.edu where many of his papers are available to read and download.
+Further information about David's research is available at Academia.edu where many of his papers are available to read and download.

 David can be contacted at firstname.lastname@example.org.